kosmoknot/meengi/README.md

 ### Templates
 A user defined reusable textblock.
 Templates can also accept inputs arguments, which make templates more flexible.

+There are some special templates which can fetch some info like;

+- Page Name $PageName()$ : Fetches current page name.

 ### Layout
 Layout.md file contains structure of the whole website.